mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Justification

-Ozwell AI is integrated into WC and is accessible via the AI icon in the header bar on every page.
-Access is controlled by user security role or individual security exception.
+Ozwell AI is integrated into WC as an optional feature and is accessible via the AI icon in the header bar on every page.
+Access is controlled by user security role or individual security exceptions.
 Only users with the appropriate permissions are presented with the AI icon; users without access do not see the icon and therefore cannot access Ozwell.
 Users can provide feedback to developers through the "Report Session" link at the top of the Ozwell session page or by creating a support ticket from the menu.
 These mechanisms ensure only authorized users can access Ozwell and that user feedback is efficiently routed to developers.

 #### Test Methodology